ChainAgnostic/CAIPs/CAIPs/caip-5.md

 ## Specification

+This document defined the two namespaces Cosmos and Cosmos Hash.

 ### Cosmos Namespace

 The namespace "cosmos" refers to the wider Cosmos ecosystem.

 #### Reference Definition

 The reference uses the Tendermint `chain_id` from the genesis file directly (a JSON-compatible unicode string), assuming it matches the case-sensitive pattern `[-a-zA-Z0-9]{3,47}`.
-Otherwise the Cosmos Hash namespace (CAIP-6) must be used.
+Otherwise the Cosmos Hash namespace must be used.

+### Cosmos Hash Namespace

+In the namespace "cosmos-hash" the term "cosmos" refers to the wider Cosmos ecosystem and "hash" to the fact that native chain IDs are hashed in order to fit in the general format of CAIP-2.

+#### Reference Definition

+The `reference` is defined as `first_16_chars(hex(sha256(utf8(chain_id))))`, with

+- the Tendermint `chain_id` from the genesis file (a JSON-compatible unicode string)
+- `utf8` being the UTF-8 encoding
+- `sha256` being the SHA256 hash function
+- `hex` being a lowercase hex encoder
+- `first_16_chars` being the first 16 characters

 ## Rationale